 Does Everyone Who Has Been Convicted Of A Sex Crime In California Have To Register In The Sex Offender Registry?

-Not every single sex crime requires someone to register as a sex offender; this will be determined by the exact charge to which they plead.
-Some charges require registration, while others don't, and in some cases, it will be left to the discretion of a judge.
-If someone is working on a plea bargain, then they are going to have to accept what the prosecutors decide.
+Not every sex crime requires someone to register as a sex offender; this will be determined by the exact charge they plead.
+Some orders require registration, while others don't, and in some cases, it will be left to the discretion of a judge.
+If someone is working on a plea bargain, they will have to accept what the prosecutors decide.